 Latex Eco-Friendliness

 Latex mattresses are often considered more eco-friendly compared to memory foam mattresses.
 Natural latex is derived from the sap of rubber trees, making it a renewable and sustainable resource.
-Latex mattresses are also biodegradable and do not release harmful chemicals or toxins into the environment.
+Latex mattresses are biodegradable and do not release harmful chemicals or toxins into the environment.

-This image is property of cdn.shopify.com.
+This image is the property of cdn.shopify.com.

 Price